GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 1. Keep up with the [latest news](/docs/privacy-sandbox/topics/latest/) about the Topics API.
 1. Contribute to the conversation via [GitHub issues](https://github.com/patcg-individual-drafts/topics/issues) or [W3C calls](https://github.com/patcg-individual-drafts/topics/issues/115).
 1. If you encounter unfamiliar terms, review the [Privacy Sandbox glossary](/docs/privacy-sandbox/glossary/).
-1. For more information on Chrome concepts, such as origin trials or Chrome flags, review the short videos and articles available at [goo.gle/cc](http://goo.gle/cc).
+1. For more information on Chrome concepts, such as Chrome flags, review the short videos and articles available at [goo.gle/cc](http://goo.gle/cc).

 ## Build and test locally